-Environmental Training Institute (ETI) located at the Head Office is an organizational wing of TNPCB established in 1994.
-The main objective of the training institute is to impart training to staff of the Pollution Control Board, representatives of Industry and non-governmental organizations.
-During the year 2008-09, the Environmental Training Institute has conducted 14 training programmes, in which 611 participants have been trained as on 31.3.09.
+Environmental Training Institute (ETI) is an organizational wing of TNPCB established in 1994.
+The main objective of the training institute is to impart training to staff of the Pollution Control Board, representatives of Industry and nongovernmental organizations.
+During the year 2009-10, the Environmental Training Institute has conducted 9 training programmes, in which 1279 participants have been trained.